Conditions and diseases

 Symptoms and causes

-A callus is a thickening of the epidermis on the feet and hands due to pressure and/or overload.
-Sometimes, the formation of this callus can place pressure on the underlying skin layers and cause pain, in which case we refer to a corn.
+A callus is a thickening of the epidermis on the feet and hands.
+It is caused by pressure and/or overloading.
+Sometimes, those calluses place pressure on the underlying skin layers and cause pain.
+We then speak of a corn.
 A wart can also be hidden under the callus.
-Sometimes we also see cracks or crevices forming in the areas with a callus.
+Cracks or fissures sometimes form in the areas with callus.

-Callus formation can occur without an underlying cause, but it is sometimes the result of pinching footwear or skeletal and stance abnormalities.
+Calluses can form without an underlying cause.
+Sometimes, it is due to pinching footwear or skeletal and stance abnormalities.

 Diagnosis and treatment